rackerlabs/deproxy/docs/howItWorks.rst

  How It Works
 ==============

-GDeproxy is intended to test complex HTTP proxies, rather than just clients or servers.
+Deproxy is intended to test complex HTTP proxies, rather than just clients or servers.
 For this reason, it deals with more than just HTTP requests and responses.
-An entire complex system of HTTP components can be involved, and GDeproxy keeps track of them all.
+An entire complex system of HTTP components can be involved, and Deproxy keeps track of them all.
-What follows is a description of various scenarios and how to test them using GDeproxy.
+What follows is a description of various scenarios and how to test them using Deproxy.

 Deproxy
 -------